Double Hedges Solaris from Bedfordshire is the first English wine to win a ‘Wine of the Year’ Trophy in the 2018 Sommelier Wine Awards

 Bedfordshire-based English wine producer, Geoff Buckingham, has achieved an impressive hat-trick with his Double Hedges Solaris 2015 in the prestigious Sommelier Wine Awards (SWA) which sees around 3000 wines entered from all over the world.
-The still wine, made from Solaris grapes grown in vineyards near Toddington, has won a ‘Gastropub Wine of the Year’ trophy as well as a Gold medal and ‘Food Match’ award (with Avocado Toast).
+The still wine, made from Solaris grapes grown in vineyards near Toddington in Bedfordshire, has won a ‘Gastropub Wine of the Year’ trophy in addition to a Gold medal and ‘Food Match’ award (with Avocado Toast).

-English wine was only given its own category in the Sommelier Wine Awards in 2013 and English wines have performed very well since, year on year, but Double Hedges is the first English wine to win one of the SWA’s coveted ‘Wine of the Year’ trophies.
+English wine was only given its own category in the Sommelier Wine Awards in 2013 and English wines have performed very well since then, year on year, but Double Hedges is the first English wine to win one of the SWA’s coveted ‘Wine of the Year’ trophies.

 Chris Losh, Competition Director, the Sommelier Wine Awards, says,

 “We’ve seen a real growth in both entries and medals in English wine over the last five or six years in the Sommelier Wine Awards.
 It has been one of the stand-out trends in the wine world.
 Most of the medals go to sparkling wines – usually made with French grapes – so to see a still English wine rewarded as one of the top half dozen wines of the competition was a real watershed moment.
 Well done to Double Hedges Solaris – it’s a delicious wine at a great price that deserves to be in gastropubs and bistros all over the country.”